CCI-MOC/documentation/docs/source/openstack/Setting-up-the-RADOS-gateway.md

      # yum install radosgw-agent -y
 ```

-### Configure radosgw
+Configure radosgw.
 Create the file `/etc/ceph/ceph.conf` with the following contents.
 These values are for the Fujitsu Ceph Storage node; for a different setup,
 make sure to use the correct value for `mon_initial_members` and `mon_host`, as well as the correct client names and keyrings.
 Also comment/uncomment the appropriate sections for TCP or UDS (see Configuring Apache).